learnweb/moodle-tool_oauth2owncloud/README.md

 ## Installation

-Place this plugin under `admin/tool/oauth2owncloud`.
+Copy the content of this repository to `admin/tool/oauth2owncloud`.

 ## Admin Settings